 The OLS results presented in Table 5 yield a clear pattern: The smaller the spatial level, the better the performance.
-In terms of the MAPE, the NUTS-3 models, which divide Germany into a total of 327 submarkets, are more than 3 percentage points better than the NUTS-0 model, which considers Germany as one overall market.
+Regarding the MAPE, the NUTS-3 models, which divide Germany into 327 submarkets, are more than three percentage points better than the NUTS-0 model, which considers Germany one overall market.
 In relative terms, this represents a performance increase of 18.0%.
-R2 also shows that the NUTS-3 models are far superior to the NUTS-0 model.
-They are able to explain 4.8% more of the variance of the dependent variable.
+The PE-ratio also shows that the NUTS-3 models are far superior to the NUTS-0 model.